DimplyBarkha/gajendra-profecialinks/src/library/product/search/README.md

 ### Next link/button

-Supply a `mutationSelector` if it is in-page navigation or a `loadedSelector` if not in page but there is a need to wait.
+Supply a `mutationSelector` or `spinnerSelector` if it is in-page navigation or a `loadedSelector` if not in page but there is a need to wait.

 Example: